stephengold/Libbulletjme/README.md

 [a mixed license](https://github.com/stephengold/Libbulletjme/blob/master/LICENSE).

 The project supports the 3 major desktop operating systems:
-Windows, Linux, and OSX.
+Windows, Linux, and macOS.
 Both the x86 and x86-64 architectures are supported for each operating system.
 For each (operating system, architecture) combination, up to 4 shared libraries are distributed: